 - 22k Enrolled Learners

 Want to start your career as a Data Scientist, but don’t know where to start?
 You are at the right place!
 Hey Guys, welcome to this awesome Data Science Tutorial blog, it will give you a kick start into data science world.
-To get in-depth knowledge on Data Science, you can enroll for live Data Science Certification Training by Edureka with 24/7 support and lifetime access.
+To get in-depth knowledge on Data Science, you can enroll for live Data Science with Python Course by Edureka with 24/7 support and lifetime access.
 Let’s look at what we will be learning today:

 It’s been said that Data Scientist is the “Sexiest Job of the 21st century”.
 Why?
 Because over the past few years, companies have been storing their data.
 And this being done by each and every company, it has suddenly led to data explosion.
 Data has become the most abundant thing today.

 But, what will you do with this data?
 Let’s understand this using an example: